mohammed-adl/mohammed-adl/README.md

 ## Hi there 👋

 I'm **Mohamed**, a full-stack developer specializing in **real-time, scalable web applications**.
-I work with **React, Next.js, and Node.js** to build interactive platforms with authentication, live data, and modern UI.
+I work with **Next.js, Prisma and Node.js** to build interactive platforms with authentication, live data, and modern UI.

 ---